We love what we do. Our team is dedicated to connecting passionate teachers with reputable schools and institutions across Korea.

 Contact: embark1@theworknplay.com

 I moved to Korea back in 2019 and spent four years teaching at language schools across Seoul.
-Over the years, I’ve worked as a kindergarten homeroom teacher and helped develop science-related English content for young learners at schools like YBM and SIE.K, and even helped choreograph English musicals!
-I know what it’s like to settle into a new school, navigate housing contracts, and deal with last-minute schedule changes.
-I’m here to help teachers not just find a job, but find the right school to grow and thrive in.
+Over the years, I’ve worked as an ESL kindergarten homeroom teacher at schools, such as YBM and SIE.K.
 Because I’ve been through the process myself, I focus on giving teachers the support I wish I had when I started.

 Hannah Vaughan, Recruiter, United Kingdom/Ireland